RexManglicmot/Mayo-Clinic-Text-Sentiment-Analysis/Mayo-Clinic-Yelp-Review-Text-Analysis.md

 5.  list of the metrics in US News for evaluating hospitals and pick up where they left off or, pick up on what is missing in their analyses.
+6.  the rmd and md file do not sync? maybe I deleted the wrong duplicate?

 ## Introduction